 After the buns have baked, when they are hot from the oven, I brush it with a sweet simple syrup enhanced with a bit of vanilla extract.
 It makes the buns shiny and the crust soft without making it at all sticky.
 The bit of extra sweetness plus the vanilla is wonderful.

 We found, to our delight, that these rolls reheat beautifully in the microwave, in just 30 seconds, depending on your wattage.
 They become softer and more fragrant, and just amazing.
+Of course you can always go the oven route, just cover your buns with foil and reheat in a low (300F) oven.

-Why you need to give these sweet cardamom rolls a try
+why you need to give these sweet cardamom rolls a try

 These rolls blew me away, I’ll definitely be making them again and again.
 The texture was soft and plush, not crusty and ‘bready’ like some pastry rolls can be.
 These rolls kept that plush texture even after a couple of days on the counter.